flutter/website/src/desktop.md

 ![Desktop VS Code](/images/desktop/desktop_vscode.gif){:width="70%"}

 #### Android Studio / IntelliJ IDEA - Running and debugging
-Running a Flutter Desktop project with Android Studio or IntelliJ is no different than [running and debugging in Android Studio / IntelliJ] for a Flutter project with other target platforms:
+Running a Flutter Desktop project with Android Studio or IntelliJ uses the same process for [running and debugging Flutter projects in Android Studio / IntelliJ] with other target platforms:
 1. Select **macOS (desktop)** from the **target selector** dropdown menu in the Flutter extension toolbar.
 2. Click the **Play** icon in the toolbar, or invoke **Run > Run**.